 Bringing client vision to life with the art of negotiation

 Online marketers will need to understand their client’s vision prior to moving forward.
-Bringing that vision to life, however, is simply a matter of meeting in the middle.
+They need to make preparations, long before any meetings take place.
+Once that’s done, bringing that vision to life is simply a matter of meeting in the middle.
 And getting what you want while delivering the best service has much to do with your ability to negotiate.

 John F. Kennedy once said, “Let us never negotiate out of fear.
 But let us never fear to negotiate.”
 As a savvy business minded online marketer, you should never fear the negotiation table.
 Negotiate for what you want and deserve as a professional.
 If your client sees the value in your work, you will both agree quickly.